 Comps Stage 3: Prospectus Defense

-There are no departmental or Graduate School forms associated with submitting or defending the dissertation prospectus.
-However, see above (“Formation of Committee”), it is at this stage that most PhD students will identify their “outside” reader and thus become ready to submit their Graduate Advisory Committee Request form online via my.olemiss.
+There are no official Graduate School forms associated with submitting or defending the dissertation prospectus.
+However, once the prospectus defense is complete, the chair of a student’s committee should email the graduate school (email@example.com) letting them know the prospectus has been approved and submitting a copy of the prospectus in PDF form.
+Also, as noted above (“Formation of Committee”), it is at this stage that most PhD students will identify their “outside” reader and thus become ready to submit their Graduate Advisory Committee Request form online via my.olemiss.

 Thesis/Dissertation Related Forms